aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/installing-truetype-fonts-on-linux/_index.md

 ---
-title: Installing TrueType Fonts on Linux
+title: Install TrueType Fonts on Linux
 type: docs
-weight: 10
+weight: 20
+aliases: [/cpp/installing-truetype-fonts-on-linux/]
-url: /cpp/installing-truetype-fonts-on-linux/
+url: /cpp/install-truetype-fonts-on-linux/
 ---

 Most often, you will use Aspose.Words to convert DOC or DOCX documents to PDF format.
 If you need to do this on a Linux machine, this topic will help you to learn how to ensure Aspose.Words is rendering your documents with the best accuracy.